bmharper/xo/README.md

 not "there yet" for a lot of applications.
 There is also the browser fragmentation problem: Only Chrome supports PNaCL, only Firefox does asm.js, only IE does ActiveX!
 * __libRocket__ This is painful to ignore, because we're obviously in dubious "Not Invented Here" territory. libRocket is almost what we want.
-I am writing nudom mostly to scratch an itch, and much of the joy here is in the journey.
+I am writing xo mostly to scratch an itch, and much of the joy here is in the journey.
 I wanted to start with a clean slate.
 Also, I believe that the layout principles that have evolved inside HTML/CSS could benefit from a clean start.
 * __QT__ Like I said, I'm scratching an itch.